Mjz86/String/README.md

 # why not 31byte default sso in my main 32byte object?

-- the earlier design was like this :
 * i may revisit this design,  or something similar if  there was evidence that my tunable sso dose not outperform the absurdity of packing the most information into a single object.
 * or , i may add another type called `packed_string` if i was bored from the main  string , because why not have both if they can be in different headers?  ( if i go down this path,  i will be certain that 8 is the most encodings that a string may have).
 * the 31 byte vs 30byte sso of this also adds another branch , so i may only give 30byte sso if i dont want that.